lusan23/study-log/data_structs/graphs/readme.md

 Refer to the docstrings for detailed information.

-## `graph_set.py`
+## `GraphSet`

-The `graph_set.py` file defines the `GraphSet` class, managing a set of vertices and their connections.
+`GraphSet` class, managing a set of vertices and their connections.
 Functionalities include creating a set of vertices with optional enumeration, linking all vertices in the set in the order they were created, retrieving the set of graphs, and generating an adjacency list representing vertex connections.

 ### Usage